10 Facts You Didn’t Know About The English Golden Retriever

 Here’s what you need to know about your dog’s diet.

 Golden retrievers will eat whatever is laid out in front of them.
+If you have a picky eater, there’s a great resource here on how to encourage your pooch to eat.
 You need to keep in mind their ideal diet as prescribed by a vet.
 But ideally, this should be between 2 to 3 cups of high-quality dog food.

 In terms of nutrition, golden retrievers need more proteins and carbohydrates.
 Followed by healthy fats, fiber, and vitamins and minerals.